patriciacarla04/The-Dad-Joke-Generator/README.md

 # The Dad-Joke Generator
-Information Extraction system done as a final project for my Information Extraction class.
+Information Retrieval system done as a final project for my Information Extraction class.
 It turned out quite funny.

 # The idea behind the project